-The story of the bankruptcy case against Jack E. Brown, the Soddy-Daisy tax preparer who is accused of bilking Chattanooga-area investors, reveals an important local economy lesson.
+[Essay originally published Dec.
+29, 2012] The story of the bankruptcy case against the late Jack E. Brown, the Soddy-Daisy tax preparer who was accused of bilking Chattanooga-area investors, reveals an important local economy lesson.

 And that is the idea of the middleman — the expert or insider investing on your behalf.
 He is the go-between who saves you the headache of having to make your own investment inquiry and decision.
 He spares you having to connect personally with the investee, whether that company is publicly or privately traded.
 He spares you the details and gives you peace of mind.